Nut Butter Morning Oats | Ultralight Backpacking Recipe

 Ready to see more backpacking recipes like this one?

-Backcountry Foodie is your go-to resource for more than 200 backpacking dietitian-created recipes and a one-of-a-kind automated meal planning tool.
+Backcountry Foodie is your go-to resource for over 200 backpacking dietitian-created recipes and a one-of-a-kind automated meal planning tool.
 The meal planner even creates itemized shopping lists for you!
 Meal prep has never been easier.

 DISCLOSURE: Some of the links on this page are affiliate links, which means we may receive a modest commission if purchases are made through those links.
-This adds no cost to our readers and helps us keep our site up and running.
-Our reputation is our most important asset, so we only include links for products that we use ourselves.
+This adds no cost to our readers and helps us keep our site running.
+Our reputation is our most important asset, so we only include links for products we use ourselves.

 Did you enjoy this recipe?